Russia wins delay in EU-Ukraine trade pact

 The European and Ukrainian parliaments are expected to go ahead with ratification next week of the ambitious political and trade agreement that has been at the heart of months of upheaval in Ukraine.

-Ukraine's then-President Viktor Yanukovich turned his back on signing the accord last November in favor of closer ties with Moscow, prompting months of street protests that eventually led to his fleeing the country.
+Ukraine's then-President Viktor Yanukovich turned his back on signing the accord last November in favour of closer ties with Moscow, prompting months of street protests that eventually led to his fleeing the country.

 Since the new Kiev government opted for closer ties with the EU rather than a Russia-led customs union, Moscow has annexed Ukraine's Crimea region, setting off the worst East-West crisis since the Cold War.